okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 <ApiOperation method="delete" url="/api/v1/idps/${idpId}/users/${userId}" />

-Removes the link between the Okta user and the IdP User.
+Removes the link between the Okta User and the IdP User.
 The next time the User federates into Okta through this IdP, they have to re-link their account according to the account link policy configured in Okta for this IdP.

 ##### Request parameters